chaynHQ/bloom-frontend/README.md

 - FF_DISABLED_COURSES: This feature flag is intended to remove courses from the users course home page.
 Note that this does not prevent the user from accessing the course completely - the user may still be able to access the course if they navigate to the URL.

+- FF_USER_RESEARCH_BANNER: This feature flag enables a banner which displays a banner message aimed to gathering users for Bloom feedback.
+It is intended to be turned on temporarily, for saw 1-2 weeks at a time.
+It links to an external form which users can fill out if they would like to take part in research.

 In terms of use, the variable could be used to disable a course when it has not been translated to a particular language e.g. if the `healing-from-sexual-trauma/` course is ready in English but not in French, then the course can be enabled in storyblok but still disabled in french.
 To do this, the the french url slug `fr/courses/healing-from-sexual-trauma/` should be included in the environment variable.
 This means the course will be hidden in the French version of bloom but still visible to the English version of bloom.

 If multiple courses need to be disabled, the slugs will need to be separated by commas.